About

 Ultra-durable yet lightweight inflatable kennel.
 Military-grade, puncture-resistant materials.
 Packs flat when not in use.

-The small size of the Enventur dog kennel has passed bench seat crash safety tests with ongoing testing for medium and large sizes.
-To ensure crash-tested safety, you must use the Enventur with the Tie-Downs accessory.
+The small size of the Enventur dog kennel has passed bench seat crash safety tests by a 3rd party lab with ongoing testing for medium and large sizes.
+To ensure crash-tested safety, you must use the Diggs Tie-Down accessory.

 $1000+

-The medium kennel with Anchor Straps is the only size that is CPS-certified - for dogs up to 50 lb.
+The medium kennel (for dogs up to 50 lb) with Anchor Straps is the only size that is Certified by CPS.
 Crates are made with aircraft-grade aluminum, are made in the US and have a 10-year warranty.
 You can personalize your crate color.

-1. Away Pet Carrier - Use this link for $20 off your first purchase
+7. Away Pet Carrier (Certified by CPS) - Use this link for $20 off your first purchase.

 To see more products we feel comfortable recommending and learn more about car safety, download the Car Safety handout HERE.